 Numerous studies have demonstrated a correlation between pesticides and herbicides like Roundup with other severe neurological disorders like Parkinson’s, depression, and autism.
 One study found that your risk for Parkinson’s is increased by 75 percent when exposed to a pesticide called Maneb.
 It is safe to assume they would be just as likely to contribute to Alzheimer’s.
 Pesticides of many different kinds have been shown to damage the brain in numerous ways.

 Toxins of all kinds that are found in your common every day life and products like air pollution, water, cosmetics, household cleaning supplies, perfumes, colognes, air fresheners, and personal care products can also prompt an immune response and inflammation, thus possibly contribute to dementia and Alzheimer’s.

-Furthermore, in order for the body to detoxify toxins it creates oxidative stress.
+Furthermore, in order for the body to detoxify toxins, it creates oxidative stress.
 The more toxins you are exposed to, the more oxidative stress being generated.
-As we discussed earlier, high levels of oxidative stress results in high levels of inflammation, which can be experienced in the brain.
+As we discussed earlier, high levels of oxidative stress result in high levels of inflammation, which can be experienced in the brain.

-It’s also important to note that Candida overgrowth, lyme, bacterial infections, parasites or any type of microbial infection release numerous toxins that the body must detoxify, which means they also contribute to oxidative stress and inflammation.
+It’s also important to note that Candida overgrowth, lyme, SIBO or other types of bacterial infections, parasites or any type of microbial infection release numerous toxins that the body must detoxify, which means they also contribute to oxidative stress and inflammation.

 Lack of Exercise

 Studies have demonstrated that exercise can actually increase the size of the brain’s memory center, while individuals who don’t exercise have brain shrinkage.
 It also helps neurons be more nimble and capable of multitasking and activates BDNF, which means it helps form new neurons and build new neuronal networks.